-And it ought to have been concerned that CL&P, or another unregulated entity, might have promoted the Store First investment to Mr C, or even advised him on the investment.
-I note that Mr C himself confirmed in the Member Declaration and Indemnity that he had taken his own advice including "investment and tax advice".
-Given Douglas Baillie Ltd weren't advising on the investment, this suggests the involvement of someone other than Douglas Baillie Ltd.
+And it ought to have been concerned that CL&P, or another unregulated entity, might have promoted the Store First investment to Mr L, or even advised him on the investment.
+I note that Mr L himself confirmed in the Member Declaration and Indemnity that he had taken his own advice including "investment and tax advice" suggesting the involvement of someone other than Douglas Baillie Ltd.